-My research focuses on the origins, manifestations, and consequences of political violence in U.S. relations with Native American groups.
-In so doing, I seek to contribute to ongoing debates in U.S. Foreign Policy, International Relations Theory, and Security Studies.
-My book, American Conquest: The Northwest Indian War and the Making of US Foreign Policy, focuses on the processes by which U.S. settlers instigated the Northwest Indian War of 1790-1795, the political legacies of this conflict, and continuing efforts to legitimize the U.S. victory.
+My research focuses on early U.S. relations with Native American groups and the place of these interactions in the study U.S. foreign policy.
+My first monograph, American Conquest: The Northwest Indian War and the Making of US Foreign Policy, focuses on the processes by which U.S. settlers instigated the Northwest Indian War of 1790-1795, the political legacies of this conflict, and continuing efforts to legitimize the U.S. victory.
+In so doing, I argue against the conventional wisdom that the United States was isolationist in its early years.
+My most recent publications intervene in debates on whether some Native American groups constituted empires and examine Indigenous political thought in video games.
+My current book project compares and contrasts the foreign policies that emerge from the nativist revitalization movements of Tecumseh and Donald Trump.

 Publications

-- American Conquest: The Northwest Indian War and the Making of US Foreign Policy (Stanford University Press, Forthcoming).
+- American Conquest: The Northwest Indian War and the Making of US Foreign Policy (Stanford University Press, 2025).

 - “Teaching in Context” in Michael P.A.
 Murphy and Misbah Hyder, eds., Teaching Political Science and International Relations for Early Career Instructors (Palgrave Macmillan, 2024): 279-292.